 We aim to provide an outstanding customer service, in all that we do.
 That means making our websites accessible to the widest possible audience, regardless of ability.

-This site has been developed in accordance with accessibility standards and guidelines and endeavours to conform to the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines.
-These guidelines detail the methods that should be employed to make web content more accessible for people with disabilities.
-Conformance with these guidelines also helps to make a site more user friendly for all users.
+We consider guidelines like the Web Content Accessibility Guidelines 2.0, that help make web content more accessible for people living with disabilities.
+These guidelines also help us to make our site more user friendly for all users.

 Our website uses cascading style sheets (CSS) for visual layout.
 All pages are built using a structured mark-up, so if your browser or browsing device does not support style sheets (or you choose to turn them off) the main content on each page is still readable.
 Our websites also use relative font sizes - you can choose to adjust the size of the text if you find it too small or too large to read.
 One easy way if using a PC is (in Internet Explorer, Chrome and Firefox browsers) you can adjust text size by holding down the CTRL key and pressing the + and - keys.
 Windows users with a wheel mouse can adjust text size by holding the CTRL key and turning the wheel.
 If viewing our website on a tablet or mobile phone, you can pinch the screen to zoom in/out accordingly.

 If you need any information from our website represented in Braille, in a larger font size, in a pictorial version, on CD (or other media) or explained in your own language, please contact us by emailing firstname.lastname@example.org or calling 0808 168 4555.

 We've created some handy guides to help you if you'd like to change your browser settings to a different language.
 It'll help you with changing your browser settings on both your phone and your desktop.
 We've had this guide translated into: Lithuanian, Polish, Portuguese, Romanian and Spanish.